In the News

-The temple was dedicated in three sessions from May 17 to May 19, 1884, by Church President John Taylor.
+The Logan Utah Temple was dedicated in three sessions from May 17 to May 19, 1884, by Church President John Taylor.
 This was the only temple that President Taylor dedicated.
 City officials from Logan planned for a large number of visitors, so they tidied up the city before the dedication.
 A committee was set up to provide food and sleeping quarters for travelers, and excursion trains ran with reduced rates to accommodate visitors.

 Dedicatory prayer excerpt: “We humbly seek unto Thee for Thy blessing to rest upon this house, that it may be indeed a house of learning under Thy guidance, direction and inspiration, as Thou didst ordain the laws of the universe. ...
 We ask that in this house a more full knowledge of Thee and Thy laws may be developed.”